kb3gzo/bb-rad/README.md

       credentials (username and password), radius database tables names (radcheck, radacct, etc), and database password encryption type (none, md5, sha1)
     * Language Settings
-      daloRADIUS is multi-lingual and supports currently English and Russian language packs
+      BB-RAD is multi-lingual and supports currently English and Russian language packs
     * Logging Settings and Debugging
       Logging of different actions, queries and page visiting performed on different pages.
       Also supports debugging of SQL queries executed.